angarsky/diveintopython/learn/loops/range.md

 ```

 In both examples, we first create a range from `1` to `6` using the `range` function.
 Then, we pass it as an argument to the `list` function to convert it into a list.
-Finally, we use either slice notation or the `reversed` function to get the reversed range.
+Finally, we use either slice notation or the `reversed` function to get the **range backwards**.

 ## Range vs Xrange